 The competent and positive engagement with digital technologies (creating, working, sharing, socializing, investigating, playing, communicating and learning); participating actively and responsibly (values, skills, attitudes, knowledge) in communities (local, national, global) at all levels (political, economic, social, cultural and intercultural); being involved in a double process of lifelong learning (in formal, informal and non-formal settings) and continuously defending human dignity.

 Digital citizenship education means empowering students with the competences needed for learning and actively participating in the digital world, to prevent any marginalisation and overcome the risk of a “digital gap”.
 Digital competence is a key-element for lifelong learning, personal development, employability, social inclusion, active participation (European Council, 2018).

-Developing digital citizenship, the connection between digital and real life will become clear, showing the opportunity to interact directly with political authorities (Troia, et al., 2014).
+By developing their digital citizenship skills, young people will gain a clearer understanding of the connection between digital and real life, and thus will be equipped with more opportunities to with political authorities (Troia, et al., 2014).